yzhao062/cs-paper-checklist/README.md

 ## 11. 🧠 Sanity Checks Before Submission

 - [ ] 11.1 PDF compiles in Overleaf/TeX with no errors or bad boxes.
-- [ ] 11.2 File name is compliant with submission guidelines.
+- [ ] 11.2 File name follows the submission guideline format (e.g., no underscores or author names if anonymized).
-- [ ] 11.3 No author-identifying info exists in metadata, supplementary, or filename.
+- [ ] 11.3 No author-identifying information exists in metadata, supplementary files, or file names.
+Check your code repository and images too.
-- [ ] 11.4 Paper length complies with page limit including references.
+- [ ] 11.4 The paper length complies with the page limit, including references and appendices (if counted).
-- [ ] 11.5 Paper has been read top to bottom without stopping for clarification by someone not on the author list.
+- [ ] 11.5 The paper has been read start-to-finish by someone not on the author list, without them needing to stop for clarification.
+- [ ] 11.6 All co-authors are listed and properly acknowledged—this is surprisingly often overlooked.
+- [ ] 11.7 Bonus: After submission, log in from a different device and OS (e.g., Mac, Windows) to verify that the uploaded version renders correctly.

 ---